SLakhmani/CDS_Mapper/local_seq_extraction/local_seq_extraction_README.md

 To be updated.

-It is a VBA macro to be used with excel macro-enabled workbooks.
+It is a VBA macro module to be used with excel macro-enabled workbooks.